pernillelorup/AppDevelopmentFeatures/README.md

 The sendSms() function will make two instances; a number with a String containing the receiving phone number, and a text with the text-string you want to send.

-We use something called SmsManager which is an object that manages SMS operations like sending text.
+We use something called SmsManager which is an object that manages SMS operations like sending texts.
 By calling getDafult(), we get access to the operations.

 The sendTextMessage() is the method you use when sending a text based message.
 You need 5 parameters: